 Today would have been Mum’s 67th birthday.
-She died with a large bucket list that she didn’t get to complete.
-One of the top things on that list was to visit Venice.
+She died with a large bucket list that she didn’t get to complete and that I am trying to complete, with Miss M. One of the top things on that list was to visit Venice.
+So we took Miss M to check it out.
+This is our guide on visiting Venice with a small child.

 When my Mum and Dad came across to Germany for Miss M’s birth, they had planned to take a few days off and go to Venice together.
 We looked at flights and hotels and in the end they decided that they would wait for the next trip.
 That next trip never came, at least not together.